DGP-Studio/Snap.Hutao.Docs/docs/en/features/game-launcher.md

 ## Genshin Impact HDR in Windows Platform

-Genshin Impact currently has an HDR feature built in that can only be enabled by setting registry key values.
-Although this may mean that the feature is a test feature of the game, you can already experience it in advance!
+~~Genshin Impact currently has an HDR feature built in that can only be enabled by setting registry key values.
+Although this may mean that the feature is a test feature of the game, you can already experience it in advance!~~

-You can enable the Genshin Impact HDR feature on the Windows platform to enhance the visual experience on monitors that support HDR.
-In the game launcher, you can enable the Windows HDR option, and Snap Hutao will activate this built-in feature of the game when the game starts.
+~~You can enable the Genshin Impact HDR feature on the Windows platform to enhance the visual experience on monitors that support HDR.
+In the game launcher, you can enable the Windows HDR option, and Snap Hutao will activate this built-in feature of the game when the game starts.~~

+Genshin Impact has temporarily disabled the HDR feature, so the feature will not work for the time being.

 ## Launch Parameters